ama176/Synaptix/community/community.md

-## Community
+# Community

-Join us on Discord, follow us on Twitter, and be part of the Play2Sol movement.
+Join our growing global community of players and developers.